-The Commerce Media Platform is a brand to encompass Criteo’s DSP and SSP that is powered by the world’s largest set of commerce data to help marketers and media owners reach and monetize audiences and drive commerce outcomes.
+Encompasses Criteo’s DSP and SSP, and is powered by the world’s largest set of commerce data to help marketers and media owners reach and monetize audiences and drive commerce outcomes.

 The share of targeted impressions that a marketers wins in a programmatic market.